jamescherti/easysession.el/README.md

 (add-hook 'easysession-new-session-hook #'my-empty-easysession)
 ```

+NOTE: The `easysession-new-session-hook` functions are called when the user switches to a non-existent session using the `easysession-switch-to` function.

 ### How to configure easysession-save-mode to automatically save only the "main" session and let me manually save others?

 To set up `easysession-save-mode` to automatically save only the "main" session and allow you to manually save other sessions, add the following code to your configuration: